-If you plan on driving something power-hungry from the 3.3 V output, keep in mind that there's no heatsink on the regulator, so it could easily get hot if you use higher input voltage or overdo it with the current draw.
-For Neopixels and such, I recommend you connect them directly to the 5 V line (provided you're powering the board from USB!)
+If you plan to drive something power-hungry from the 3.3 V output, keep in mind that there's no heatsink on the regulator, so it could easily get hot if you use higher input voltage or overdo it with the current.
+For Neopixels and such, I recommend you connect them directly to the 5 V line (if you're powering the board from USB!)

 There are two more ways to power the board, namely the pins in the bottom row, and the "3V3" pin in the programming header.
 It appears you can simply connect an external 3.3 V source to either of the "3V3" pins and it'll work.
 I was worried the LDO might not like that, but it works just fine.

 This means you can power it straight from the programmer, but be super careful with larger loads: There's a really tiny regulator in the ST-Link dongle (pics below).
 Easy to fry.

 The board has 2 LEDs, one (blue) is always on, and the other (red) can be used for your blinking.
 On the specimen I received, the red LED is connected to pin B5.
 Out of the box, the micro is loaded with a simple blinking firmware, so you can try if it's alive by just connecting it to USB.

 To successfully flash the STM8, you'll need (besides the STM8) an ST-Link programmer capable of SWIM (the debugging protocol the STM8 uses).
 Those can be purchased on eBay or AliExpress for a few dollars, so don't forget to get one while shopping for the board.
 They're cheap, so it might be wise to get two, in case you kill it.
 I managed to do that and don't even know how.